chef/chef-web-docs/chef_master/source/debug.rst

 ``-d``, ``--daemonize``
    Run the executable as a daemon.

    This option is only available on machines that run in UNIX or Linux environments.
 For machines that are running Microsoft Windows that require similar functionality, use the ``chef-client::service`` recipe in the ``chef-client`` cookbook: https://supermarket.chef.io/cookbooks/chef-client.
-This will install a chef-client service under Microsoft Windows using the Windows Service Wrapper.
+This will install a Chef Infra Client service under Microsoft Windows using the Windows Service Wrapper.

 ``-E ENVIRONMENT_NAME``, ``--environment ENVIRONMENT_NAME``
    The name of the environment.

 ``-f``, ``--[no-]fork``
-   Contain the chef-client run in a secondary process with dedicated RAM.
-When the chef-client run is complete, the RAM is returned to the master process.
-This option helps ensure that a chef-client uses a steady amount of RAM over time because the master process does not run recipes.
+   Contain the Chef Infra Client run in a secondary process with dedicated RAM.
+When the Chef Infra Client run is complete, the RAM is returned to the master process.
+This option helps ensure that a Chef Infra Client uses a steady amount of RAM over time because the master process does not run recipes.
 This option also helps prevent memory leaks such as those that can be introduced by the code contained within a poorly designed cookbook.
-Use ``--no-fork`` to disable running the chef-client in fork node.
+Use ``--no-fork`` to disable running the Chef Infra Client in fork node.
 Default value: ``--fork``.

 ``-F FORMAT``, ``--format FORMAT``
    .. tag ctl_chef_client_options_format

    The output format: ``doc`` (default) or ``min``.

-   * Use ``doc`` to print the progress of the chef-client run using full strings that display a summary of updates as they occur.
+   * Use ``doc`` to print the progress of the Chef Infra Client run using full strings that display a summary of updates as they occur.
-   * Use ``min`` to print the progress of the chef-client run using single characters.
+   * Use ``min`` to print the progress of the Chef Infra Client run using single characters.

-   A summary of updates is printed at the end of the chef-client run.
+   A summary of updates is printed at the end of the Chef Infra Client run.
 A dot (``.``) is printed for events that do not have meaningful status information, such as loading a file or synchronizing a cookbook.
 For resources, a dot (``.``) is printed when the resource is up to date, an ``S`` is printed when the resource is skipped by ``not_if`` or ``only_if``, and a ``U`` is printed when the resource is updated.

    Other formatting options are available when those formatters are configured in the client.rb file using the ``add_formatter`` option.